mach-kernel/xpenz/README.md

 ## TODO

-- implement manager relationship and role
-- implement manager expense view, ability to approve or deny an expense
-- implement accountant role,
-- implement accountant expense view, ability to pay out groups of approved expenses, ability to approve expenses
+- implement ability to pay out groups of approved expenses
+- invite new user via email and specify role

 - add ability for user, accountant, superAccountant to edit expense
-- add status of 'Rejected' and allow manager, superAccountant to reject expenses
 - add ability for accountant and superAccount to pay expenses and lump them by category (assume fee by default)
 - add confirm or warning when missing receipt
 - show expenses that are already reimbursed in collapsed section
-- invite new user via email and specify role

 Stretch: